ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-07-using-ethereum-classic-with-trust-wallet/index.md

 ---

-In this video we explain:
+In this tutorial we explain:

 1. How to create your first wallet on Trust Wallet.
 2. How to activate ETC.